-From 2001 to 2015, the No Child Left Behind (NCLB) iteration of the ESEA dictated how public schools served students nationally.
+From 2001 to 2015, the No Child Left Behind (NCLB) iteration of ESEA determined how public schools served students nationally.
 NCLB emphasized a high-stakes testing culture and tied teacher performance to student outcomes.
-The reauthorization of the ESEA, in December 2015, named the Every Student Succeeds Act (ESSA) fundamentally changes public education by shifting the power and autonomy from the federal to state governments.
-Under ESSA, states and local districts have greater flexibility for state and local innovation, providing significant flexibility to our states and local districts.
+When ESEA was reauthorized in December 2015, the new Every Student Succeeds Act (ESSA) changed public education by shifting power and autonomy from the federal government to state governments.
+Under ESSA, states and local districts now have greater flexibility for state and local innovation, providing significant flexibility to our states and local districts.
 Throughout the reauthorization and implementation process, NIEA has fought for greater tribal participation in educating Native students.
 ESSA includes several Native specific provisions that support these efforts.

-The shorter version summarizes the major changes that impact Native education from No Child Left Behind’s Title VII to the Every Student Succeeds Act’s Title VI.
-To view the shorter version of the changes and similarities within Native education, please click here.
+The shorter version summarizes major changes that impact Native education from NCLB to ESSA.
+To view the condensedside-by-side summary of Native education titles, please click here.

 The longer version is a line-by-line comparison of both NCLB and ESSA.
 To view the more detailed document accounting differences in the Native education titles of both laws, please click here.

 NIEA hosted a webinar outlining key changes to the Indian Education Title in ESSA and how the new law will impact Native students.
 To view the webinar on the national impact of ESSA, please click here.